 Lexington is home to a large, vibrant LGBTQ+ community represented in every facet of the city.
 From a bevy of local legends such as artist Henry Faulkner, to being home to one of the oldest and largest gay bars in the country, discover why we’re becoming a must-see destination for the LGBTQ+ traveler.

 Lexington enjoys all the benefits of a dense urban core full of fun hotels to suit any need, including well-established chains and boutique experiences.
-Staying downtown also put you in the heart of what queer locals affectionately call the “Fruit Loop”—a walkable circuit of bars, venues, and clubs that cater to the LGBTQ+ crowd.
+Staying downtown also puts you in the heart of a walkable circuit of bars, venues, and clubs that cater to the LGBTQ+ crowd.

 Discover Our Story